-For anyone building or remodeling a home, energy efficiency is a key factor.
-From insulation to location, how you build a home can have a direct impact on how much energy it uses.
+For anyone who owns a home, energy efficiency is a key factor.
+From insulation to location, how your home is built can have a direct impact on how much energy it uses.

 While a Passive House, one that can remain comfortable through all seasons without employing an active heating or cooling system, may be a lofty goal for many people, there is something relatively simple you can add to your home to help passively control its temperature: smart shades.

 Smart, motorized shades can help control the solar gain and heat loss your home experiences naturally throughout the day simply by opening and closing at pre-programmed times.
 With the addition of smart home technology, the blinds can actually learn when they need to open and close based on temperature and sun light, maximizing the energy efficiency of your HVAC system.

 Here's a look at the benefits of smart blinds to help you decide whether they are a good fit for your home.

 1. Convenience Motorized blinds can be opened and closed simply by touching a button, a remote control, or an app on a smartphone.
 Window coverings are a proven way to reduce solar gain and prevent heat loss, and if they are this easy to open and close, it's much more likely you'll remember to do so to benefit you and your environment.
 Additionally, the ability to set schedules to open and close them at specific times means you may never have to worry about them at all.